max-talanov/1/computational emotional thinking course/emotional_thinking.md

 ...

 Affect is used either synonymously with, or in contradistinction to, emotion.
-For some (cf. [11]), affect is considered an umbrella term for valenced neurophysiological phenomena (e.g. drives, motivations, emotions, feelings, moods).
+For some, affect is considered an umbrella term for valenced neurophysiological phenomena (e.g. drives, motivations, emotions, feelings, moods).
 In this sense, emotion is a type of affective state.
-However, it has also been considered as distinct from emotion, founded upon enduring valenced states (e.g. moods) whereas emotions are viewed in terms of fast object-directed responses ([12]).
+However, it has also been considered as distinct from emotion, founded upon enduring valenced states (e.g. moods) whereas emotions are viewed in terms of fast object-directed responses.
 In this sense, emotion is a related but distinct phenomenon to affect.

 ...

-We will here follow Pessoa [59] in acknowledging that emotion (much like cognition, in fact) is difficult to define clearly, and that trying to provide yet another explicit definition might not be helpful.
+We will here follow Pessoa in acknowledging that emotion (much like cognition, in fact) is difficult to define clearly, and that trying to provide yet another explicit definition might not be helpful.

 ####Marsella and Gratch

-Further, emotions are an important cue to a person’s mental state and are frequently attributed to humans in the absence of any visible signal (e.g., he is angry but suppressing it) so failure to model and express emotions in virtual humans leads users to misinterpret the virtual human behavior.
+Further, emotions are an important cue to a person's mental state and are frequently attributed to humans in the absence of any visible signal (e.g., he is angry but suppressing it) so failure to model and express emotions in virtual humans leads users to misinterpret the virtual human behavior.
 Virtual humans that model and express emotions also provide more engaging experiences for the immersed human users.

 ###Antonio R. Damasio